Foundational Convictions

 We believe in Humanity.

-We believe that all humanity is created in the image of God and possesses intrinsic dignity and worth.
+We believe that all humanity is made in the image of God and possesses intrinsic dignity, worth. and a role in stewarding God’s good creation.
+(Gen. 1:27-30)